2.1 - Data pipelines

 You can filter data pipelines based on certain criteria.
 Filter data pipelines in one of these ways:

-- Schema
+Schema

-- Select the Filter icon in the Data Pipelines page.
+- Select the Filter icon in the Data pipelines page.

-- Expand the Schema drop-down list.
+- Expand the Schema list.

 - Select the required schema.

-- Data source
+Data source

-- Select the Filter icon in the Data Pipelines page.
+- Select the Filter icon in the Data pipelines page.

-- Expand the Data source drop-down list.
+- Expand the Data source list.

 - Select the data source or data sources for which you wish to view the data pipeline.

-- Pipeline status
+Pipeline status

-- Select the Filter icon in the Data Pipelines page.
+- Select the Filter icon in the Data pipelines page.

-- Expand the Pipeline status drop-down list.
+- Expand the Pipeline status list.

 - Select Active to view the data pipelines that are active.